 Briefly explain IVF and ET.
 What are the conditions in which these methods are advised?

-In-vitro fertilisation is also known as IVF, where sperm and ovum are taken out of the body of male and female (donor) and fertilised in laboratories, likely in a petri dish.
+In-vitro fertilisation is also known as IVF, where sperm and ovum are taken out of the body of male and female (donor) and fertilised in laboratories, likely in a Petri dish.
 ET or embryo transfer is the next step performed after IVF.
 An embryo of up to 8 blastomeric stages is transferred to the fallopian tube.
 The embryo of more than 8 blastomeric stages is taken to the uterus.
-The babies born out of this method are often called as test-tube babies as fertilisation, and some development of the zygote takes place in the laboratory.
-This method is only used when medical treatment and psychotherapy fails, and couples fail in conception.
+The babies born out of this method are often called test-tube babies as fertilisation, and some development of the zygote takes place in the laboratory.
+This method is only used when medical treatment and psychotherapy fail, and couples fail in conception.
 These methods are also known as Assisted Reproductive Technology (ART).
-The extremely high degree of precision is required in this method with highly specialised doctors.
-Also, these techniques are very costly to install; hence they are only available at very few centres across the country.
+An extremely high degree of precision is required in this method with highly specialised doctors.
+Also, these techniques are very costly to install; hence they are only available at very few centres nationwide.